Updated: Jul 23

 The whole point of the social enterprise is to make work and income a village undertaking, to bring the value chain back into the territory and ensure that it can produce by itself, more of what it consumes.
 The goal is not autarchy, but a heightened sense of self and opportunity for the participants, so that the community is not only a place where the value produced by others is spent in safety nets, but also where value, unique, sustainable economic value, can be produced and shared with pride by the inhabitants.

 Novaedia does values subsidies, at around 15% of its income.
 Roughly € 225k of public money every year, contribute to ensure continued employment for 30 people, and about € 1.5M of value added to society.
-And I would venture to say that is a social rate of return unheard of in government history.
+And I would venture to say, as far as rate of social returns goes, it is unheard of in government history.

 And now we start to see how the future might make some sense.